Lukemcc10/create-your-own-adventure/english/scream/mom/eatwithmom.md

 ...remember Mom, the Michelin Man needs time to heal!
 All of “time” is counting on him.
 I like this Michelin Man, a new Michelin Man is a new Michelin Man--we don’t want that do we?

+One day the Michelin Man appeared at my door with a rose and a bowtie.